GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/quickstart/QUICKSTART.md

 ## 8. Monitor rollout status

 In the [Cloud Deploy UI](https://cloud.google.com/deploy) for your project click on the `vertex-ai-cloud-deploy-pipeline` delivery pipeline.
-Here you can see the release created and the rollout to the dev target for the release.
+Here you can see the release created and the rollout to the target for the release.

 You can also describe the rollout created using the following command: